midl-dev/tezos-serverless-signer-apps/README.md

-## Tezos Consensus Signer on Amazon KMS in a Lambda Function
+# Tezos Consensus Signer on Amazon KMS in a Lambda Function

+In Beta - use at own risk.

 * 🏃 Fast
 * 🐣 Small